katmore/webhook/docs/phpdoc.md

-    $after : string
+    $after :

 __

 #### Type

-string -- The SHA of the most recent commit on ref before the push.
+-- The SHA of the most recent commit on ref before the push.

 # __